In the previous phase we created a new scenario and found the optimal location for our distribution center. In this phase we will:

 - Convert result to a new scenario and analyze the input data

-- Extend the supply chain by generating customers in Austria and Italy
+- Extend the supply chain by adding customers and their demand in Austria and Italy

 Let us start with converting the received result to a new GFA scenario.